langston-barrett/dots/files/kmonad/README.md

 Besides standard letters and punctuation, I frequently use the keyboard to control just a few programs:

 - window manager (i3), via lalt
 - shell (zsh), via ctrl-key and via Spacemacs/Vim-like modal bindings
 - editor (helix), via Spacemacs/Vim-like modal bindings
 - browser (qute), via Vim-like modal bindings
 - various programs via ctrl-key (ctrl-{a,c,x,v})

+### Tap vs hold

+Most keys are tapped but never held.
+Shift, ctrl, and alt are held but never tapped.
+Backspace and arrow keys are the exceptions, as they are tapped and held.

+### Modifier keys

+I use ctrl and alt a lot, but rarely on the same keys.
+These modifiers can be combined into one.

 ## Very frequent keys